Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 To get to Santo Antão you have to sail for an hour by ferry from Mindelo in São Vicente.
 The ferry departs several times a day, and occasionally the dolphins swim past.

-São Nicolau - catch giant fish and taste rum from Cape Verde
+São Nicolau – catch giant fish and taste local Cape Verdean rum

-São Nicolau is an unspoilt gem that attracts few tourists.
-It's a shame, because the island has a magnificent nature, and it is obvious to explore it on foot, on horseback or on mountain bike.
+São Nicolau is an unspoiled gem that attracts few tourists.
+It's a shame, because the island has magnificent nature and is ideal for exploring on foot, on horseback or by mountain bike.
 Off the coast, there are extremely good conditions to get a blue marlin or a barracuda on the hook.

-The capital Ribeira Brava is filled with colorful old colonial buildings and beautiful gardens.
-Here there is also a good opportunity to taste the popular rum Grogue, which is made from sugar cane and is on most menus.
+The capital, Ribeira Brava, is filled with colorful old colonial buildings and beautiful gardens.
+It also offers a good opportunity to taste the popular rum.
+Grogue, which is made from sugar cane and is on most menus.

 The easiest form of travel to São Nicolau is by domestic flight, but you can also get to the island by ferry from São Vicente or Santiago.
 However, the ferries are few and the trip less comfortable.